schipholgroup/takeoff/docs/environment.md

     branch: str
 ```

 - `environment` is the environment Schiphol Takeoff should deploy to.
-This value is used to resolve any naming rules set in [`.takeoff/config.yml`](takeoff-config);
+This value is used to resolve any naming rules set in [`.takeoff/config.yml`](takeoff-config).
+Examples of this value could be `dev`, `PRD`, `acceptance`;
 - `version` is the version of the application and also the version each artifact or service should get;
 - `branch` is the current git branch.

-Here is the code in Takeoff that determines to which environment a deployment should go:
+Here is an example of how Takeoff determines to which environment a deployment should go:

 ```python
 from takeoff.application_version import ApplicationVersion